ArturB/snort3-precompiled/README.md

-# Snort 3 Precompiled binaries
+# Snort 3 precompiled binaries

 This repository contains precompiled binaries (in .deb and .rpm format) of [Snort 3](https://github.com/snort3/snort3) (which is currently in beta) for various Linux distributions.
 Both x86_64 and armhf architectures are supported; armhf packages for Raspberry Pi are available.
 All binaries are build and tested using Docker containers, and are updated with newest version of Snort from source on monthly basis.